Linux Build Prerequisites

 64-bit version

-You need a 64 bit version of Linux in order to build Thunderbird.
+You will need to be running a 64-bit version of Linux in order to build Thunderbird.
 You can check which version you're running by typing this command in your terminal:

 uname -m